nokia/stm-benchmark/README.md

 ## Tested STM implementations

-We've implemented Lee's algorithm with various STMs in Scala (and one in Kotlin).
+We've implemented Lee's algorithm with various STM engines in Scala (and one in Kotlin).
 We've tried to implement the algorithm as similar as reasonably possible in every implementation, but we didn't write (intentionally) unidiomatic code just to be more similar.
 The tested/measured STMs are (in alphabetic order) as follows (with some remarks for each implementation):